Skip to main content

 Avoiding Probate with Skillful Planning

-As part of their estate plan, most individuals may have a last will and testament and power of attorney, although these tools do not work to prevent your estate from going through probate.
+As part of their estate plan, most individuals may have a last will and testament and a power of attorney, although these documents do not prevent their estate from going through probate.
 A skilled estate planning attorney understands how to design a fully comprehensive estate plan that helps you to avoid the probate process.
-One important tool in doing so is the revocable living trust.
+A critical tool in doing so is the revocable living trust.

 A Shreveport, LA ancillary probate lawyer knows that placing your out-of-state property in a trust is one way to avoid ancillary probate.

-When you form a trust, you can transfer your property into the ownership of the that trust.
-You still keep control and management of your assets and property during your life.
-You can also spend the assets in the trust as you wish.
-After your death, a predetermined trustee will automatically take control of the trust and the property will be transferred more easily to your beneficiaries without the interference of the probate court.
-It can also save your estate the costs of probate and may even be able to protect your estate from creditor claims.
-A trust is only one of many tools that can be used to avoid the probate process.
+When you form a trust, you can transfer your property to the trust.
+You retain control and management of your assets and property during your lifetime.
+You can also spend the trust assets as you wish.
+After your death, a predetermined trustee will automatically take control of the trust, and the property will be transferred more easily to your beneficiaries without the interference of the probate court.
+It can also save your estate the costs of probate and may even protect it from creditor claims.
+A trust is one of many tools to avoid probate.

 Information for Executors

-If you are the executor of an estate and the decedent did not plan ahead for probate, managing the estate, distributing property, handling creditor and taxes, and defending against beneficiary claims will likely be extremely complicated.
-In such situations, you should always have the assistance of a highly experienced trust and probate attorney who can make the process go as smoothly as possible.
+If you are the executor of an estate and the decedent did not plan for probate, managing the estate, distributing property, handling creditors and taxes, and defending against beneficiary claims will likely be highly complicated.
+In such situations, you should always have the assistance of a highly experienced trust and probate attorney to help ensure the process proceeds as smoothly as possible.

-If the decedent had property in another state, as executor, you will also be responsible for ensuring that property goes through that state’s probate process.
-These issues can be complex, which is why executors should not try to go through the probate or the ancillary probate process on their own.
+If the decedent had property in another state, as executor, you will also be responsible for ensuring that the property goes through that state’s probate process.
+These issues can be complex, which is why executors should not attempt to navigate probate or ancillary probate on their own.

 Instead, contact Theus Law Offices today to schedule a consultation with a skilled Shreveport, LA ancillary probate lawyer.